ROBOTIS-GIT/emanual/_includes/en/dxl/y/control_table_212_velocity_gain.md

-This is the control gain value for the velocity controller.
-The value is set in the [Velocity Controller](#velocity-control-mode) block within the block diagram of the Operating Mode (33) item.
+These are the control gain values for the internal velocity controller used to generate velocity trajectories in the [Velocity Controller](#velocity-control-mode) block within the block diagram of the [Operating Mode(33)] item.

 |       item                |   Gain Notation   |    Range          | Description                    |
 |:-------------------------:|:-----------------:|:-----------------:|:-------------------------------|